 In this weeknight winner, salmon is drizzled with a sweet soy-maple glaze and pan-seared to a crispy finish.
-It is all finished to perfection with chives, sweet potato mash, and crispy snap peas.
+It is all finished to perfection with chives, sweet potato mash, and crispy asparagus.

 Produced in a facility that processes milk, sesame, eggs, fish, shellfish, crustaceans, mustard, tree nuts, peanuts, wheat, soybean and sulphites.